What is Menstrual Equity?

 So let’s keep talking.
 Let’s keep acting.
 Let’s keep leading…

-This is a living webpage.
+Bookmark this page to your favorites.
 Here we share ongoing resources, actions, and events focused on menstrual equity and period health where you can learn, listen and lead.
 We pull together news articles and headlines so we can see how the media is covering period health.
 And we share your stories, and our stories.
 We’ll continue to populate this page your posts from Instagram, Twitter, Facebook using hashtags #myperiodNOshame and #MenstrualEquity.

 Moving the Mainstream!